Xanthocryptus novozealandicus: Diet, prey and predators

 There are currently no known diseases for X. novozealandicus.

 Other

-X. novozealandicus has two other similar competitors which have been spotted in the same regions of New Zealand, the Campoplex sp. and Apsicolpus hudsoni.
+Xanthocryptus novozealandicus has two other similar competitors which have been spotted in the same regions of New Zealand, the Campoplex sp. and Apsicolpus hudsoni.
 It was thought that these three parasitic wasps would compete for the same hosts but Campoplex sp. and Apsicolpus hudsoni prefer smaller larvae.
 The other two wasps have longer ovipositors which allows them to reach hosts deeper in the bark than X. novozealandicus.

 It has been found that the female will lay a female egg into a larger host and a male egg into a smaller host.
 This is most likely due to the fact that the female is larger and will demand more nutrients than the male.